rezgi/onna/README.md

 ## ToCheck

+- cleaner tempo system (better counting of beats, different time signatures, better naming, allow multiple measures to be used for movements)
+- better behaving grid (subdivisions)
-- make visual tool for selecting beats and direction / distance / speed
+- visual tool for selecting beats and direction / distance / speed
-- make more modular behaviors ? ex: move 1, wait 1, back 1
+- more modular behaviors ? ex: move 1, wait 1, back 1
 - keyboard input for the time being, make swipe after
 - down direction for maybe player mechanic power-up : can stay in the air for multiple beats, choose when down